 Find out more about Western Dairy's Board of Directors, including qualifications, professional experience and other appointments.

-Western Dairy is run by a skills-based Board of Directors.
-Our Board of five members comprises:
+Western Dairy is overseen by a skills-based Board of Directors which comprises:

-- A dairy farmer majority, including our Chairman of the Board
+- A dairy farmer majority, including the Chair

 - A maximum of two directors with complementary business skills

 - Up to two additional directors can be seconded from time-to-time to provide additional support based on the operational and strategic requirements of Western Dairy

 Appointing new directors to the Western Dairy board happens each year.
 Initially, Western Dairy calls for nominations, then selections are made before the AGM between September and November.
 Board appointments are for a three-year term, with an option for a second term.

 Western Dairy is committed to meaningful succession planning and aims to develop both new and future leaders in the WA dairy industry.
 As such, the board has a philosophy of nurturing young people who express an interest in Western Dairy director roles.
 Read more about the process of appointing Directors at Western Dairy

 If you are a Western Dairy farmer or industry member and would like to attend the next AGM, contact executive officer Esther Jones email@example.com

 Peter Evans farms at Jindong with son Grant, milking 850 cows in a

 split-calving herd on 488 hectares.
 He is a passionate dairy industry advocate,